 the Fall River in the Fall River Valley, with the water piped underneath

 a small mountain range to the powerhouse, where the water was released into

 the Pit River.
 Pit 3 was located several miles

 downstream from Pit 1, and it consisted of a large dam holding back a sizeable

 was constructed to move the water several additional miles downstream to

 The McCloud River Railroad became interested in the possibilities of common-carrier service over the new line, and in 1921 the railroad entered negotiations with PG&E and the Red River to determine if arrangements could be made.
 Deals were struck, and the railroad commenced handling revenue freight over the line in addition to the contract operations.
-However, the new line did not generate enough new business to keep it in operation after the end of the PG&E operations, and about 1929 the line was abandoned.
+However, the new line did not generate enough new business to keep it in operation after the end of the PG&E operations, and the line was abandoned in 1934.

 |Steam locomotive #25 leads a water car and a log train.
 The McCloud River Railroad purchased six of these

 large modern prairie type locomotives in the mid-1920's as part of a modernization program.
 Travis Berryman collection.